Progress billing Retainage Pay apps

 • Clear previous / this period / to date / balance totals

-• Change orders reflected the same way in the contract sum and SOV
+• Change orders reflected the same way in the SOV and contract total

-If you want the full breakdown of what a reviewer-grade pay app package usually includes (SOV, retainage, stored materials, change orders, lien waivers), see: Construction Payment Applications: Contractor Guide.
+If you want a fuller view of what belongs in a reviewer-ready package, including retainage, stored materials, change orders, and waivers, see Construction Payment Applications: Contractor Guide.

 Want the “don’t get kicked back” checklist?

-These are the mistakes that get pay apps rejected most often.
+These are the mistakes that trigger rejections most often.

-Most “billing issues” are workflow consistency issues across time.
+Most billing problems are consistency problems across time.

 Mistake #1: Treating it like a normal invoice

 Standard invoicing answers “what am I billing today?”
-Progress billing answers “how does today roll forward from last month?”
+Progress billing answers “how does today roll forward from prior approved billing?”

-If the contract sum changes but your billing structure doesn’t, your rollforward math will drift even if each month “looks right.”
+If the contract sum changes but your billing structure does not, totals drift even when each month looks reasonable on its own.

-Practical takeaway: progress billing works when your SOV, retainage, change orders, and prior-to-date totals all follow the same rules every month.
+Practical takeaway: progress billing works when your SOV, retainage, change orders, stored materials, and prior-to-date totals all follow the same rules every month.

-1. Manage rollforward billing in a pay app workflow (SOV, retainage, prior periods).
+1. Manage rollforward billing in a pay app workflow using SOV, retainage, and prior periods.

-3. Mirror the approved total into accounting (so AR matches what was approved).
+3. Mirror the approved total into accounting so AR matches what was approved instead of what was drafted.

-That division of labor reduces revise/resubmit loops and prevents month-to-month drift.
-If you’re doing this in QBO, see: progress billing in QuickBooks Online and retainage in QuickBooks Online.
+That separation reduces revise-and-resubmit loops and helps keep accounting aligned.
+If you are doing this with QBO, see progress billing in QuickBooks Online and retainage in QuickBooks Online.

 FAQ: Construction Progress Billing